wearecontinuum/codeexercise/README.md

 ## Requirments

-1. All HTML, CSS, & Javascript should be well commented and comments should make sense to a non technical person reading the comments.
+1. All HTML, CSS, & Javascript should be well commented and comments should be written in a non-technical manner.
 2. The code should be fully tested for all contexts (Mobile, Tablet & Desktops), see browser list below.
 3. Validate all the code written using https://validator.w3.org/
-4. Make sure to focus on writing clean code and reusalble code.
+4. Make sure to focus on writing clean code and reusable code.
-5. When submitting create a separe folder for each exercise in the format of: **exercise-one** etc...
+5. When submitting task create a separte folder for each exercise in the format of: **exercise-one** etc...
 6. If you get stuck at any part don't worry get through as much of it as you can.
 6. Make sure to fill in the `submission.md` and answer the questions.